frjo/ansible-roles/README.md

 Read more in my blog post [Mail relay, MX backup and spam filtering with Postfix](https://xdeb.org/post/2017/12/20/mail-relay-mx-backup-and-spam-filtering-with-postfix/).

+## DB Server (MariaDB)

+Database server with local backup.
+MariaDB is a drop in replacement for MySQL and is run by the people who originally created MySQL, before is was bought by Sun and then swallowed up by Oracle.

 ## Security camera

 Creates a security camera with a Raspberry Pi (Raspian), the Raspberry Pi Camera and [Motion](https://motion-project.github.io).
 Tested with Raspberry Pi 3 Model B and Zero W with the Raspberry Camera v2.